symfony/symfony-docs/cookbook/deployment/fortrabbit.rst

 Setting up fortrabbit
 ---------------------

-Before we begin, you should have done a few things on the fortrabbit side:
+Before getting started, you should have done a few things on the fortrabbit side:

-- Sign up
+* Sign up
-- Add an SSH key to your Account (to deploy via Git)
+* Add an SSH key to your Account (to deploy via Git)
-- Create an App
+* Create an App

 Preparing your Application